 Correct positioning and attachment is the most important thing for successful breastfeeding.
 When your baby is well positioned and attached, they will find it easier to feed well.

-In the early days of breastfeeding, you may feel nipple tenderness or sensitivity at the beginning of a feed as you get used to the new feeling.
-Breastfeeding should not be painful.
+In the early days of breastfeeding, you may feel nipple tenderness or sensitivity at the beginning of a feed as you get used to your baby attaching to your nipple.
+But it should not be painful.

 - Hold your baby close with their nose level with your nipple.

 - Let your baby’s head tip back so their top lip brushes against your nipple - this should help them open their mouth wide.